Asymmetric games on networks: towards an Ising-model representation: Response strategies of two-player Games

-Games of two players can be extended with correlations by introducing a probability distribution $p_{\mu_1,\mu_2}$, that describes the final joint outcome of the players \cite{aumann1987correlated}.
-To evaluate whether it is in equilibrium, the distribution is reified with a \textit{correlation device}.
+To evaluate whether it is in equilibrium, the correlated probability distribution in Eq. (\ref{initialproabilities}) is reified with a \textit{correlation device}.
+This concept was introduced by Aumman\cite{aumann1987correlated} as a concrete way to describe how each player only receives partial information about the entire correlations landscape, remaining blind to the marginals of her opponents.
 This device draws a final configuration from the probability distribution, and informs each player about what they should play in order for the system to reach that global configuration.
 A correlated equilibrium, which is a Nash equilibrium, is reached when the players, upon receiving an advice, do not have any incentive to choose any strategy other than the recommended one, while assuming that the opponents do not deviate from their own received instructions.
-If one of the players, then a correlated equilibrium is not a viable solution.
+If one of the players wants to deviate from the recommendation, then a correlated equilibrium is not a viable solution.
 In that case, stability is achieved if the players discard the correlations and resort to the uncorrelated Nash equilibria.

-This definition of equilibrium, while assuming the existence of underlying correlations in the system, has one important limitation: it fails to account for the fact that the reactions of the players to an initially out-of-equilibrium probability distribution can, if done with enough precision, take the network to a configuration that is in correlated equilibrium.
+Correlations were used early on in evolutionary game theory\cite{cripps1991correlated}, but, in spite of some exceptions\cite{metzger2018evolution}, to the best of our knowledge they have not become a standard tool.
+This can be in part due to the rigidity of the correlated equilibrium definition.
+This definition of equilibrium, while assuming the existence of underlying correlations in the system, fails to account for the fact that the reactions of the players to an initially out-of-equilibrium probability distribution \textit{can}, if done with enough precision, take the network to a configuration that is in correlated equilibrium.
 In fact, this is what happens on iterated games with best response strategies, as the actions of the players bring the network from an out-of-equilibrium state to one in which the players do not benefit anymore by changing their strategy.